chernyshov-dp/SNA-project/README.md

-# Stock Market Forecasting using Network Analysis and LSTM Networks
+# Stock Market Forecasting using Network Analysis and LSTM Network

 ## Key Idea of the Project

-The goal of this project is to develop an accurate predictive model for stock prices using a combination of network analysis and Long Short-Term Memory (LSTM) networks.
+The goal of this project is to develop an accurate predictive model for stock prices using a combination of network analysis and Long Short-Term Memory (LSTM) network.

 Accurately predicting stock prices is crucial for investors and traders to make informed decisions and manage risks effectively.
 Traditional methods often rely on technical analysis and historical data.
 However, by leveraging the power of neural networks and network analysis, we aim to create a more robust and accurate predictive model.